-- Harvest Festival: Fall crafts are made by children and parents. - Make-It-Take-It Night: Age-appropriate crafts and items are made by the children that they can then give away as presents to family and friends.
-Instructions are provided so the families can make more gifts at home if desired. - Cooking with Kids: Fun and nutritious snacks are made by - the children.
+- Harvest Festival: Fall crafts are made by children and parents. - Make-It-Take-It Night: Age-appropriate crafts and items are made by the children that they can then give away as presents to family and friends. - Cooking with Kids: Fun and nutritious snacks are made by the children.
 Nutritional information is provided for the parents. - Annual Art Show: Children's art collected over the year is displayed in a "gallery" for all to view.